 There is a hidden enemy lurking in our environment and our bodies, and most of us don’t even know it’s there.
-Worse, most doctors don’t properly test levels of this substance.
+Worse, most doctors don’t properly test the levels of this substance.
 What is this hidden enemy?
 Excess estrogen.
 Estrogen is necessary for the healthy function of both males and females, but too much of a good thing can make us sick, or worse.

 The disorder that we are referring to is called estrogen dominance, meaning that too much estrogen is present and active in the tissues of our bodies.
 Estrogen dominance can be a confusing condition to diagnose, though.
 This is because levels of stored estrogen in our tissues, especially fat cells, can be up to 50 times higher than blood levels.
 In fact, it’s possible to have very low levels of estrogen in our blood, and extremely high levels of estrogen in our tissues.